davewalker5/RC2014/Programs/LCD/README.md

 Run `scrolling_ticker.bas`, then enter the message to scroll when prompted.
 The message enters from the right of the first line, moves left one character at a time, and disappears at the left.
 It then starts again and continues until the program is interrupted.

 The delay between movements defaults to 100 loop iterations.
 Change `DL` on line 60 of `scrolling_ticker.bas` to adjust the speed: a larger value scrolls more slowly, while a smaller value scrolls more quickly.

+### Hardware News Ticker

+Run `hardware_ticker.bas` to place a message in the LCD controller's hidden display memory and reveal it using hardware display-shift commands.
+Unlike `scrolling_ticker.bas`, it does not redraw every visible character for each frame.

+Set `DR` on line 70 to configure the direction.
+Use `DR=1` to make the text enter from the right and move left, or `DR=-1` to make it enter from the left and move right.
+Change `DL` on line 60 to adjust the speed.

+The program assumes the usual 40 display-memory positions per controller line.
+With a 16-character visible display, messages are therefore limited to 24 characters.
+Change `W` on line 40 for another visible width.
+The second display line should be left blank because a hardware display shift affects the entire display rather than one line independently.

 ### Custom Glyphs